 - Third, stir the sour cream with the salt, smoky paprika, garlic powder and lime juice.

 - Next, spread the bean mixture in the dish.
 Layer the guacamole on top, then spread the sour cream over the guacamole.
 Sprinkle the shredded cheddar cheese over the top.

 - Last, for a five layer dip, layer with any one or more of your favorite toppings!
 I love a solid layer (a whole jar!!) of pickled jalapeños chopped, sprinkled with chopped cilantro and green onions.

-Do You Eat 5 Layer Dip Hot or Cold?
+Do You Eat This Dip Hot or Cold?

 This Mexican layered dip is best enjoyed chilled, not heated.

-Can You Make 5 Layer Dip the Night Before?
+Can You Make This Recipe the Night Before?

 This dip is perfect for a make ahead appetizer.
 Layer the refried beans, guacamole and sour cream, then cover.
 Rest in the fridge overnight, then, when ready to serve, add the toppings.
 Adding the toppings before serving will preserve the freshness and appearance of the dip.

-What Are the Best Tortilla Chips for Dipping From a 5 Layer Dip?
+What Are the Best Tortilla Chips for Dipping?